ncagle/DNS-over-HTTPS/QUIC-implementation.md

 The altsvc cache would be transparently handled by libcurl and isn't really exposed to user in other ways than it controls to what host it eventually connects.

+If libcurl fails to connect to a host that it got by the altsvc cache, that cache entry should be flagged and not used anymore until it times out (it should possibly set its own negative-timeout expiry time?) and it should instead connect to another altsvc entry or the original host.

 For altsvc cache file format, see below.

 ## `CURLOPT_ALTSVC_CTRL <bitmask>` (new)